 This is one of the largest lakes in Berlin.
 Take a stroll around here or have a swim if you’re visiting in the summertime.
 The waters are really nice and clean!

-As you can see, there are lots of things to do for free in Berlin.
+As you can see, there are lots of free things to do in Berlin.
 It really is one of the most fantastic capitals in Europe.
-Don’t let a pesky little thing like a budget get in the way of doing as much as you can when you visit Deutschland!
+Don’t let a pesky little thing like a budget get in the way of doing as much as you can when you visit Deutschland – it’s much easier to travel Berlin on a budget than other Central European cities!

-I’m sure there are many more things to do, so if you know of any other activities, I’d be more than happy to hear from you and add them to the list!
+I’m sure there are many more free things to do in Berlin, so if you know of any other activities, I’d be more than happy to hear from you and add them to the list!
 Just leave a comment below 🙂